 Special to The Globe and Mail

-Renewal time is an opportunity to review your current financial situation - and my goal is to make sure you select the right mortgage options for your particular circumstances.
-I will talk about your interest rate preferences, your future plans (home renovations, a move, etc.) and more.
-You can call me whenever you're ready.
+Renewal time is an opportunity to review your current financial situation - and our goal is to make sure you select the right mortgage options for your particular circumstances.
+We will talk about your interest rate preferences, your future plans (home renovations, a move, etc.) and more.
+You can contact us whenever you're ready.